 Drink lots of water throughout the trek to avoid dehydration.
 If it’s too heavy to bring from the hotel, you can buy it from local shops on the way and it’s about USD 1-4 per large bottle.

 Because of tough transportation and environmental condition, hotel at the same star level in Tingri County will be different from those in Shigatse.
 Room types, facilities, food, and heating system can be very simple.
 China Travel will spare no effort to select the most comfortable hotels for you.

 Accommodation at EBC will be more simple and more crude than at hotels.
 Tent hostels here only provide the most essential living facilities, like beds, toilets, hot water, food, and electricity.
 So if you need anything, please let the tour guide know.

 Simple Food On Mt.
 Everest

 As it’s in the plateau area, food tends to be high-salt and spicy.
 Chinese food is provided, like fried rice, Chinese noodles, pork, etc. If you are not a fan of Chinese food, you can bring enough food.
 China Travel is always dedicated to selecting the best restaurants, which can provide more available choices for eating.

 Control diet equally.
 Do not eat or drink too much in case you get a stomachache.
 Eat more vegetables and fruits.

 Road to Mt.
 Everest

 Located in the deep region of Himalaya Range, Mt.
 Everest can be reached only by road.
 It takes about 4 hours from Tingri County to Mt.
 Everest by shuttle bus.
-And there is a section of bumpy road.
+And there is a section of a bumpy road.
 If feeling uncomfortable, please tell the tour guide.

 Pack lightly but sufficiently.
 As you need to trek for a long time, it’s highly recommended to pack as light as possible.
 Or you will get exhausted.
-Wear light warm clothes when trekking, such as down-jacket.
+Wear light warm clothes when trekking, such as a down-jacket.